digitaltrails/vdu_controls/Lux-metering.md

 ```

 This sketch produces a feed of Lux values to the Nano's USB tty
 output.

+#### Accessing the running Arduino from it's Linux tty

 On a Linux host, the corresponding input tty device
 would typically be `/dev/ttyUSB0`, `/dev/ttyUSB1`, ...

+#### Linux tty permissions

 The permissions on the Linux system may need to be configured to allow
 the desktop user access to the USB tty device.
+You may need to research
+how to set permissions for your choice of distro.

-On many systems this
-would mean adding the desktop user's username to an appropriate group.
+On some systems this would mean adding the desktop user's username to an
-The `ls` command can be used to see what user and group owns the device:
+appropriate group.
+The `ls` command can be used to see what user and group
+owns the device:

 ```
 % ls -l /dev/ttyUSB0                                                                              1 ↵  10269  08:45:34